geogardenclub/geogardenclub.github.io/docs/home/sneak-peek.md

 <img width="300" src="/img/sneak-peek/home-tasks.png"/>

 After logging in, you will come to your home screen.
-The home screen has a bottom navigation bar providing various views on your garden(s).
+The home screen has a bottom navigation bar providing four views: Tasks, Gardens, Chat, and Observations.
+Let's look at each of these in turn.

 The Home Screen "Tasks" View provides a kind of "To Do" list.
 Most entries are automatically generated from your garden plan(s), although you can add Tasks manually if you wish.